 Never garden barefoot or in sandals.
 “Ideally, you should wear some sort of shoe that ties up and has good cushioning and arch support,” says Dr. Krista Boline at the Logan College of Chiropractic University Programs in Missouri.
 “Also, it’s important to always wear socks because they absorb the moisture [from sweating] and that way you won’t slip.”
 Remember: Everything is connected in your body and protecting your feet will also serve you in your efforts to protect your back.

 3. Stretch before you start gardening.

-4. Use proper posture.
+4. Be mindful of proper posture.

 This is perhaps the simplest and most important tip for people gardening with bad backs – you must lift and bend correctly while working!
-“If you have good posture when gardening, you are going to have less pain,” says Lips.
+“If you have good posture when gardening, you are going to have less pain,” promises Lips.
 So, instead of using your back muscles to lift, you should take advantage of the stronger muscles in your thighs and buttocks.
 “These muscles are better designed for that type of work,” adds Dr. Boline.